 That’s where Prison Writers comes in.
-We give incarcerated people a voice, a chance to be heard and a platform for telling us what is really happening to the most forgotten segment of our population.
+We give incarcerated people a voice, a chance to be heard and a platform for telling the outside world what is really happening behind those bars.

 What We’ve Learned